It’s easy to always be focused on the future of your work as an artist.

-I decided to go with Artwork Archive as it was highly recommended from other artists, could capture the breadth of information I was looking to archive, was cloud-based, had neat “extras” like invoicing, a public profile option, and a range of professional pre-formatted reports–and on top of it all, it was the most affordable option.
+I decided to go with Artwork Archive as it was highly recommended by other artists, could capture the breadth of information I was looking to archive, was cloud-based, had neat “extras” like invoicing, a public profile option, and a range of professional pre-formatted reports–and on top of it all, it was the most affordable option.

 I started with all of the works I already had digital photos of, either on a website, on my phone, or professional photos.
-I started from my most recent work (mainly because I was still excited about them).
+I started with my most recent work (mainly because I was still excited about them).
 Made a master desktop folder of all the images I had and, honestly, the rest was pretty straightforward.

 After uploading a bulk of my images, I then went back and recorded all the information like title, price, and medium alongside the image.

 Adding artworks to the database is easy.
-All the fields I filled in for medium, for example, were “remembered” so that I can now filter, sort and search for those works within the database.
+All the fields I filled in for medium, for example, were “remembered” so that I can now filter, sort, and search for those works within the database.
 It’s an incredible way to quickly pull up very specific pieces within a large body of work without remembering the exact name of the work.
-Or, if I want to create a price list for a customer that is interested only in porcelain works with blue and gold patterning for example, I could quickly pull up all of my works that fit that category and within a few clicks generate a report for them with the thumbnails of those works along with all their information and prices.
+Or, if I want to create a price list for a customer that is interested only in porcelain works with blue and gold patterning, for example, I could quickly pull up all of my works that fit that category and within a few clicks generate a report for them with the thumbnails of those works along with all their information and prices.

 One of my favorite aspects of the platform is that the database is so visual—because, well, artists are very visual beings!

 I can easily scan all the works I have in my inventory or in certain galleries or retail locations.
 I don’t have to scan through loads of text or spreadsheets or click in and out of a pile of folders.

 Second step: Getting all the details right